Counterfeit watch: Counterfeit characteristics

 A common myth states that a genuine watch can be discerned from a fake by the fluid movement of the sweep hand.
 This is because many counterfeited watches use inexpensive crystal quartz movements which produces the start/stop once per second sweep.
 Observed closely, one will see that even a true Rolex movement is not a perfectly smooth sweep, but is actually eight movements per second (or 28,800 per hour) in some models or around 21,000 vph in other models.
-The only mechanical watches that have a second hand that moves across the dial in a truly uninterrupted sweep are the Seiko Spring Drive.
+The only mechanical watches that have a second hand that moves across the dial in a truly uninterrupted sweep are the Seiko Spring Drive series.
 Nonetheless, some of the counterfeits have automatic movements (genuine or imitation), and Rolex has produced a few models with quartz movements such as the OysterQuartz which produces the distinct quartz movement "ticks".

 Hallmarks

 According to the Swiss Customs Service, counterfeit watches can be made in such a manner as to require special equipment to confirm near authenticity.
 Previously, replica watches could be distinguished by "sloppy printing, soft metal and cheap quartz movements that made the second hand clunk its way round the dial" while recent "fakes feel substantial, keep decent time and have the patina of high quality.
-Some are so convincing that the only way to tell they’re fake is to take the back off".
+Some are so convincing that the only way to tell they're fake is to take the back off".

 A high price is not a guarantee of authenticity.
 Indications of fineness do not necessarily indicate authenticity.
 Hallmarks can be forged, and may induce a buyer to believe a piece is made of real gold when it may only be made of a cheap metal plated in gold.